pschang-phy/LIYS/README.md

-AIA Project - Live In Your Style
+Live In Your Style
 ===========================
-This is AIA project **Live In Your Style**, which has objective
+This is project **Live In Your Style**, which has objective
 * Segment person in an image frame and style transfer background
 * Integrate with cloud computing and edge application

 This repository is the source code for training required deep learning model.
+And its integration applications.

 ![](/img/pipeline.jpg)